 What’s your favorite cookie?
 If you said chocolate chip, then boy do I have a treat for you.
-A twist on a classic, using chocolate chunks are a little different than using chocolate chips.
-These will leave you with pockets of melted chocolate and a swirl action that will leave you wanting more.
+A twist on a classic, using chocolate chunks is a little different than using chocolate chips.
+These chocolate chunk cookies will leave you with pockets of melted chocolate and a swirl action that will leave you wanting more.

 What’s the difference between chocolate chips and chocolate chunks?